NLnetLabs/unbound/doc/unbound.conf.rst

 In this case, the aforementioned CNAME example will result in a thoroughly resolved answer.

-Authority zones can be read from zonefile.
+Authority zones can be read from a zonefile.
 And can be kept updated via AXFR and IXFR.
 After update the zonefile is rewritten.
 The update mechanism uses the SOA timer values and performs SOA UDP queries to